start/up/src/SyntaxNodes/README.md

 Pointless empty methods
 -----------------------

 We want our syntax node classes to be considered distinct by TypeScript's type system.

 Unfortunately for us, TypeScript uses [structural typing](https://en.wikipedia.org/wiki/Structural_type_system), which means type compatibility is determined *only* by an object's structure.

-To get around this, syntax node classes that would otherwise be considered equivalent are each given a unique "anti-structural-typing" method.
+To work around this, syntax node classes that would otherwise be considered equivalent are each given a unique "anti-structural-typing" method.

 These methods are: